 If you do anything just to put off your writing, you might be stuck in a vicious cycle of procrastination.

+This time, instead of simply powering through the writer’s block, you can try to alter your approach.
+Finding out about the skeleton outline method gave me a fresh attack plan for every piece of writing I needed to do.
+Instead of staring at a blank page for hours, not knowing where to start, I know exactly what points I need to get across in which paragraph.
 Ultimately, skeleton outlining has made my writing more efficient, less stressful, and easier to manage.
 And the best thing is – it’s so simple you’ll wonder how come the idea never crossed your mind!

 What is a Skeleton Outline and Why Should Writers Care?

 A skeleton outline is a framework you build to make content creation smoother.
 It’s the bare bones of your article/book/essay – ready for you to add meat and skin on top.
 Let’s translate that into the terminology of digitally written documents.
 With skeleton outlining, you want to build the heading structure and write down the main ideas to include under each heading.
 In a way, creating this type of outline helps you break down your project into manageable chunks.
 The idea behind skeleton outlining is to organize your writing before you type a single word.
 Planning this way results in a concise piece of writing.
 You build your writing up in layers, never losing sight of the big picture.
 This type of planning works for any kind of writing, whether you’re in charge of creating a white paper, a blog post, a podcast episode, or a fiction book.